domingosneto03/Homepage/README.md

 # Homepage

 The goal of this project is to create a program to manage leic student's schedules.
+This project was made at FEUP - Faculdade de Engenharia da Universidade do Porto for the subject AED - Algoritomos e Estrutura de Dados by three students

-Domingos Neto - up202108728
+1. Domingos Neto

-Inês Oliveira - up202103343
+2. Inês Oliveira

-Luís Contreiras - up202108742
+3. Luís Contreiras